mikenath223/Doctors-Appointments-Backend/README.md

 **Description:**

 This function is responsible for fetching a list of doctors from the database.
-It can support various query parameters to filter and sort the list of doctors based on criteria such as specialization, location, availability, and more.
+It can support various parameters to paginate, search and sort the list of doctors based on criteria such as name etc.

 ### getDoctorDetails